-- Member of the Audit Committee.
-Kathleen Miller is the Chair of the Audit Committee.
-(4) - (5) Member of the Nominating Committee.
-David Booth is the Chair of the Nominating Committee. - (6) Vernon Lobo is Lead Independent Director.
-Vernon Lobo and his spouse, Ingrid Lobo, hold respectively 49,400 and 82,000 common shares.
-Vernon Lobo disclaims beneficial ownership and control or direction over the common shares held by Ingrid Lobo. - David Booth is a consultant at BackOffice Associates LLC since January 2018.
-Previously, Mr. Booth was the President, (7)Chairman and Chief Executive Officer of BackOffice Associate LLC from August 2011 to January 2018. - Rani Hublou is currently Principal at Incline Strategies.
-From May 2017 to April 2019, she was chief marketing officer (8) at 8X8 Inc. Ms. Hublou was previously Chief Product and Marketing Officer at Comprehend Systems (now Saama Technologies) from 2014 to 2017. - (9) Kathleen Miller is a corporate director.
+- (6) Vernon Lobo is Lead Independent Director.
+Vernon Lobo and his spouse, Ingrid Lobo, hold respectively 72,364 and 82,000 common shares.
+Vernon Lobo disclaims beneficial ownership and control or direction over the common shares held by Ingrid Lobo.
+Following the Meeting, Mr. Lobo will be appointed as the Chair of the Compensation Committee. - (7) David Booth is an investor at BackOffice Associates LLC since January 2018.
+Previously, Mr. Booth was the President, Chairman and Chief Executive Officer of BackOffice Associate LLC from August 2011 to January 2018. - (8) Andrew Kirkwood is currently Principal at AEK Ventures Ltd, providing Strategic Advisory services for private equity, software and supply chain companies.
+He was the Chair of XTM International Ltd., a leading provider of translation management software.
+Mr. Kirkwood was previously Chief Executive Officer at BluJay Solutions from 2019 to 2021. - (9) Kathleen Miller is a corporate director.
 She was Chief Financial Officer at Energy Exemplar from December 2020 to March 2021.
-Ms. Miller was previously Chief Financial Officer at Nitro Software Inc. from 2019 to 2020 and Chief Financial Officer and Chief Operating Officer at NCourt LLC from 2014 to 2018. - Steve Sasser co-founded Swordstone Partners in April 2016 and is currently a Managing Principal.
-(10)
+Ms. Miller was previously Chief Financial Officer at Nitro Software Inc. from 2019 to 2020 and Chief Financial Officer and Chief Operating Officer at NCourt LLC from 2014 to 2018.
+Following the Meeting, Ms. Miller will be appointed as a member of the Corporate Governance and Nominating Committee. - (10) Sripriya Thinagar is currently the Chief Executive Officer of ManoloAl LLC.
+Prior to this role, she co-founded My Alamari (December 2022 2025).
+Ms. Thinagar was Executive Vice President at Olo from October 2021 to April 2024, and Vice President of Research and Development at Manhattan Associates from May 2014 to September 2021.
+Following the Meeting, Ms. Thinagar will be appointed as a member of the Audit Committee and the Compensation Committee. - (11) Stephany Verstraete is currently Global Chief Marketing Officer of Xometry.
+Ms. Verstraete was previously CMO at Teladoc Health from January 2016 to October 2024.
+Ms. Verstraete has also held senior roles at Match.com, Expedia Group, and PepsiCo.
+Following the Meeting, Ms. Verstraete will be appointed as a member of the Audit Committee.